LeninEscalante21/USStudents/README.md

 • Reading score: The student's score on a standardized reading test

 • Writing score: The student's score on a standardized writing test

+# Goal
+The goal of this project was to determine key factors that positively impact the overall performance of the students